Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 And second, and this is most important, the economics of a digital transaction, as I’ve said before, are so much bigger than just the single transaction.
 When we see guests engage with more of our fulfillment choices, they become stronger customers of Target and we build relevance with them in total.
 And that’s where the economics of digital get most powerful.

 As I referenced in the Financial Community Meeting discussions a few months ago, when we see a guest use Drive-Up for the first time, they spend more at Target in total and even more in store than they did previously.
-And so there’s a powerful accelerant of guests becoming stronger users of all of our services, and we had 2 million guests use Drive-Up for the first time in this quarter.
-And so the long run prospects of that digital growth in terms of what it means with relevancy to our guests, I think are very powerful.
+And so, there’s a powerful accelerant of guests becoming stronger users of all of our services, and we had 2 million guests use Drive-Up for the first time in this quarter.
+And so, the long run prospects of that digital growth in terms of what it means with relevancy to our guests, I think are very powerful.

 Brian Cornell

 Chris, it’s Brian.
-When I talk a little bit about Q2, and I’ll answer your question, but I think a question on everyone’s mind right now.
+When I talk a little bit about Q2, and I’ll answer your question, but I think a question that is on everyone’s mind right now.
 And before I talk about Q2, we’ll go back to the volatility and rapid changes we saw throughout the first quarter, which makes it really difficult for us to project with any kind of certainty how consumers are going to continue to shop in the second quarter and for the balance of the year.

-As we sit here right now, I think, the guest that’s shopping at Target is still seeing the benefits of the stimulus check, they’re shopping in our stores, and we’ve seen store traffic increase.
-We’re seeing them shop all of our categories, while continuing to utilize our same-day fulfillment services.
+As we sit here right now, I think the guest that’s shopping at Target is still seeing the benefits of the stimulus check, they’re shopping in our stores, and we’ve seen store traffic increase.
+We’re seeing them shop all of our categories while continuing to utilize our same-day fulfillment services.

 But our ability to project how that’s going to play out over the balance of the quarter or year is unfortunately something that we can’t do today.
 I think, there’s just too much uncertainty, too many different variables.
-As we sit here today, we spend lots of time each and every week talking about what will happen when and if students go back to school, or back to college.
-How will guest shop during the holiday season, starting with Memorial Day.
+As we sit here today, we spend lots of time each and every week talking about what will happen, when, and if students go back to school, or back to college.
+How will guests shop during the holiday season starting with Memorial Day.
 It’s all to be determined right now.

 And one of the things that I think we’re most proud of as we think about our first quarter performance, is how we’ve adapted week-by-week, almost day-by-day to the changing consumer needs.
 And the flexibility that you’ve seen in our system is something that we’ll lean on throughout the balance of the quarter and the year.